ipfs/specs/src/routing/http-routing-v1.md

     - `block` announces only the individual block (this is the implicit default if `Scope` field is not present).
     - `entity` announces CIDs required for enumerating entity behind the CID (e.g.: all blocks for UnixFS file or a minimum set of blocks to enumerate contents of HAMT-sharded UnixFS directory, only top level of directory tree, etc).
     - `recursive` announces entire DAGs behind the CIDs (e.g.: entire DAG-CBOR DAG, or everything in UnixFS directory, including all files in all subdirectories).

   - `Timestamp` is the current time, formatted as an ASCII string that follows notation from [rfc3339](https://specs.ipfs.tech/ipns/ipns-record/#ref-rfc3339).

   - `TTL` is caching and expiration hint informing the server how long to keep the record available, specified as integer in milliseconds.
     - If this value is unknown, the caller may skip this field or set it to 0.
 The server's default will be used.

   - `ID` is a multibase-encoded Peer ID of the node that provides the content and also indicates the `libp2p-key` that SHOULD be used for verifying `Signature` field.
+    - ED25519 and other small public keys MUST be inlined inside of the `ID` field with the identity multihash type.
+    - Key types that exceed 42 bytes (e.g. RSA) SHOULD NOT be inlined, the `ID` field should only include the multihash of the key.
+The key itself SHOULD be obtained out-of-band (e.g. by fetching the block via IPFS) and cached to reduce the size of the signed `Payload`.

+      If support for big keys is needed in the future, this spec can be updated to allow the client to provide the key and key type out-of-band by adding optional `PublicKey` fields, and if the Peer ID is a CID, then the server can verify the public key's authenticity against the CID, and then proceed with the rest of the verification scheme.

   - `Addrs` (optional) is an a list of string-encoded multiaddrs without `/p2p/peerID` suffix.

   - `Protocols` (optional) is a list of strings with protocols supported by `ID` and/or `Addrs`, if known upfront.

   - `Metadata` (optional) is a string with multibase-encoded binary metadata that should be passed as-is

+#### Announcement Signature

 - `Signature` is a string with multibase-encoded binary signature that provides integrity and authenticity of the `Payload` field.

   - Signature is created by following below steps:
-    1. Convert `Payload` to deterministic, ordered [DAG-JSON](https://ipld.io/specs/codecs/dag-json/spec/) map notation
+    1. Convert `Payload` JSON to deterministic, ordered [DAG-CBOR](https://ipld.io/specs/codecs/dag-cbor/spec/) map notation
+       - Specification intention here is to use similar signature normalization as with DAG-CBOR `Data` field in IPNS Records, allowing for partial code and dependency reuse.
-    2. Prefix the DAG-JSON bytes with ASCII string `POST /routing/v1 announcement:`
+    2. Prefix the DAG-CBOR bytes with ASCII string `routing-record:`
     3. Sign the bytes with the private key of the Peer ID specified in the `Payload.ID`.
        - Signing details for specific key types should follow [libp2p/peerid specs](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md#key-types), unless stated otherwise.

   - Client SHOULD sign every announcement.
   - Servers SHOULD verify signature before accepting a record, unless running in a trusted environment.
-    - ED25519 and other small public keys MUST be inlined inside of the `ID` field with the identity multihash type.
-    - Key types that exceed 42 bytes (e.g. RSA) SHOULD NOT be inlined, the `ID` field should only include the multihash of the key.
-The key itself SHOULD be obtained out-of-band (e.g. by fetching the block via IPFS) and cached.
-      If support for big keys is needed in the future, this spec can be updated to allow the client to provide the key and key type out-of-band by adding optional `PublicKey` fields, and if the Peer ID is a CID, then the server can verify the public key's authenticity against the CID, and then proceed with the rest of the verification scheme.

-A [400 Bad Request](https://httpwg.org/specs/rfc9110.html#status.400)  response code SHOULD be returned if either
+  - A [400 Bad Request](https://httpwg.org/specs/rfc9110.html#status.400)  response code SHOULD be returned if (in order):
+    - `Payload` serialized to DAG-CBOR is bigger than 2MiB
     - `Signature` is not valid
-- `Payload` serialized to DAG-CBOR is bigger than 2MiB

 #### Use in POST responses